devilry/devilry-django/not_for_deploy/docs/sysadmin/migrationguides/migrate-from-3.1.6-to-3.1.7.rst

 - Admins can toggle between hard and soft deadlines.
 Students can not upload files or comment if assignment deadline handling is HARD.
 - Added feature to administrator dashboard where admins can now search for students and go directly to their delivery feed.
-Here they can easily access deadline management for that single student, see deliveries etc.
+Here they can easily access deadline management for that student/group, see deliveries etc.
 - Removed unnecessary step to get to a students feedbackfeed.
 - Admins can move deadlines and give new attempts directly in the feed(same as examiners).